tlevine/www.thomaslevine.com/content/!/jello-wrestling/index.md

 received that night.
 She had known that this wasn't happening.
 One of her friends had apparently snuck into the dorm and then called her.
 The call went something like this.

-    A: Yo, where's the nude jello wrestling?
+> A: Yo, where's the nude jello wrestling?
+>
-    B: There is no nude jello wrestling; you got trolled.
+> B: There is no nude jello wrestling; you got trolled.
+>
-    A: No, it's real, we saw posters!
+> A: No, it's real, we saw posters!

 Success.

+If you liked that, you might also like my [emergency exit only](/!/emergency-exit-only) signs.